pittisl/pittisl.github.io/content/authors/qiyao/_index.md

 ---
 # Display name
-title: Jifeng Song
+title: Qiyao Xue

 # Full Name (for SEO)
-first_name: Jifeng
+first_name: Qiyao
-last_name: Song
+last_name: Xue

 # Is this the primary user of the site?
 superuser: false